jullanggit/atem/README.md

 - Meta backwards is atem
 - Also atem is breath in german, and i like the idea that it breathes life into your system

+## Ideas, contributing, bugs etc
+- Atem is still very much under active development, so if you have any ideas / feature requests or encounter any bugs, please open an issue or a PR

 ## Features
   - Managers
     - User-defined